mandiehyewon/6.S091_Causality/README.md

 # 6.S091: Causality
 ### Policy Evaluation, Structure Learning, and Representation Learning

+This is the unofficial repository of the class, from a student took the class on 2023 IAP.
+My solution might include incorrect answers.
-The official syllabus is at [https://github.com/csquires/6.S091-causality/blob/main/syllabus.pdf](https://github.com/csquires/6.S091-causality/blob/main/syllabus.pdf).
+The official website for the class and the syllabus is at [https://github.com/csquires/6.S091-causality/blob/main/syllabus.pdf](https://github.com/csquires/6.S091-causality/blob/main/syllabus.pdf).

 Lecture notes will be posted on this page.
 Recordings are [here](https://www.youtube.com/channel/UC7ilO3m_TDzOXULn7xWV1RQ).